hotosm/hot-summit-2019/program.markdown

         title: "Workshop 4: Getting the Best Quality Data from the Start: Tasking Manager and Mapathons"
         presenter:
           - people:
+              - Geoffrey Kateregga
               - Jess Beutler
-              - Geoffrey Kateregga
             organization: HOT
-        abstract: "If you want to get good quality remote mapping from volunteers, how you up a project on HOT’s Tasking Manager is a critical step.
-In this workshop, we will show how to become a Tasking Manager project manager and how to set up a task to get the best possible data from the mapping community.
-Participants will have the opportunity to work hands-on with Tasking Manager to refine their skills gained during this workshop.It will cover: What to include (and not include) in project descriptions and instructions for improved clarity and quality; Recommended project sizes that are effective and keep mappers mapping; Fast project activation for emergencies without compromising quality; How to communicate factors that are unique to your project’s area of interest."
+        abstract: "There is always a first time for everyone when it comes to creating your first edit on OpenStreetMap.
+This data can vary in quality depending on the introduction and guidance they receive.
+When the data is bad, validators are left with a heavy workload.
+However, remote mapping organizers can play a critical role in reducing data quality issues from the very beginning.
+In this workshop, participants will explore how to create effective tasks on the Tasking Manager and collaboratively design a mapathon organiser guide to ensure that strong data comes out of a mapathon at the end of the day."
         duration: "01:30"
       - location: Horsaal Ost
         title: "Workshop 5: Using Machine Learning to Improve Humanitarian Action"